 * 4 pounds lean beef, cut into 1/4" strips

 * 1/4 cup soy sauce

 * 1/2 tsp hickory smoke flavouring

 * 1/4 cup worcestershire sauce

 * 1 tsp cracked pepper

-Blend all ingredients and soak meat strips in mixture.
+Blend all ingredients together, and soak meat strips in mixture.
 Keep refrigerated for 6 to 12 hours, stirring and turning meat occasionally in marinade.
 Once meat is marinated to desired strength, drain off excess and dry according to directions for jerky.

 Almond Flax Crackers by Rose Lee Calabro

 * 3 cups almonds, soaked 12 to 48 hours